 During the data analysis, information on substance use disorders, previous criminality and psychiatric disorders was retrieved from Swedish population-based registers.
 A total of 3,039 offenders were included in the analysis.
 A majority of them were immigrants (59.2 percent) of which a majority (47.7 percent) were born outside of Sweden.
-The study recommended that the finding that a majority of the offenders were immigrants warrants further investigation and more studies that take into account the contextual characteristics among these offenders.
+The study recommended that the finding that a majority of the offenders were immigrants warranted further investigation and more studies which take into account the contextual characteristics among these offenders.

-The study also points out that types of sexual crimes are highly underreported.
+The study also points out that types of sexual crimes are highly under-reported.
 According to data from the Swedish National Council for Crime Prevention, there were 23,200 sexual crimes reported to the police in 2019, of which 8,820 (38 percent) were rapes and aggravated rapes.
 According to the annual Swedish Crime Survey for 2019, it was estimated that 5.6 percent of the total population between 16 and 84 years old had been a victim of sexual crimes.

 Not surprisingly, more females (9.4 percent) than males (1.4 percent) stated that they were victims of sexual crimes.
 Rape, which is the most serious sexual crime, increased by 45.4 percent between 2008 and 2018.
-However, despite these apparent increases, the number of offenders found guilty of sexual offenses have been quite stable between 2008, as the rate of solved rapes by the police has significantly diminished since 2009 (31 percent).
+However, despite these apparent increases, the number of offenders found guilty of sexual offenses has been quite stable between 2008, as the rate of solved rapes by the police has significantly diminished since 2009 (31 percent).
 In fact, in 2016, the rate was as low as 11 percent.